maxxk/programming-languages/presentations/08-Denotational-semantics-example.md

 All properties of the same type are stored in separate array.
 Arrays are mapped to common blocks to synchronize with external modules of the whole system.

 Code is generated automatically based on thermal-hydraulical system model.
-Main function consists of the sequence of stages, each stage is repeated for each of 7 stages which compute the updated values for some related parameter groups, in separate lines of code for each object.
+Main function consists of the sequence of stages, each stage is repeated for each of 7 subsystems which compute the updated values for some related parameter groups, in separate lines of code for each object.

 Mapping of variables to common blocks is specified in header files.